Date of Degree

 AraC/XylS protein, ExsA, LcrF, Pseudomonas aeruginosa, Transcriptional regulation, Type III Secretion System

 Includes bibliographical references (pages 133-143).

 Copyright 2013 Jessica King

 King, Jessica Marie.
 "Defining the interaction of ESXA and LCRF with Type III secretion system gene promoters."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.